openstack/monasca-api/docs/mon-api-overview.md

 + Versions - Provides information about the supported Monitoring API versions.

-+ Metrics: The metric resource allows the insertion of user defined metrics.
++ Metrics: The metric resource allows the storage of metrics.

-+ Measurements: Operations for accessing measurements.
++ Measurements: Operations for accessing measurements of metrics.

 + Statistics: Operations for accessing statistics about metrics.

 + Alarms: The alarm resource identifies a one or more metrics scoped by name and dimensions, which should trigger a set of actions when the value of a threshold is exceeded.

-+ Notification Methods: The notification method resource represents a method through which notifications can be sent.
++ Notification Methods: The notification method resource represents a method, such as email, which can be associated with an alarm via an action.
+When an alarm is triggered notification methods associated with the alarm are triggered.

 #### 2.1.1 High Level and Usage

 Before using the API, you must first get a valid auth token.
-All API operations require anauth token specified in the header
+All API operations require auth token specified in the header of the http request.

 ##### 2.1.1.1 Sending metrics